Kkirichenko/python-profile-backuper/README.md

 ## Usage:

 ```
--b to backup
+--backup to backup

--r to restore
+--restore to restore

+-h to help
 ```
 ## Built With